 If you’re interesting in genetic testing, you can call to schedule an appointment with our cancer prevention clinic or start by taking our online hereditary cancer quiz.

-At the John Wayne Cancer Institute at Providence Saint John’s Health Center, we take a complete medical history and do a physical exam prior to beginning any diagnostic procedures for pancreatic cancer.
+At the Saint John’s Cancer Institute, we take a complete medical history and do a physical exam prior to beginning any diagnostic procedures for pancreatic cancer.
 If pancreatic cancer is suspected, we might perform any of the following tests in order to make a definitive diagnosis.

 - Ultrasound (also called sonography): This diagnostic imaging technique uses high-frequency sound waves to create an image of the internal organs, specifically the liver, pancreas, spleen, and kidneys and to assess blood flow through various vessels.
 The ultrasound may be done with either an external or internal device: